Updated: Apr 24

 Sadly, I don't recall the number of hours I was averaging, but it was enough to make me reconsider the way I structured my rates.
 (This would be a great project to do again now... and I think I will!)
 Simply taking what you charge a customer, and divide by the number of hours worked on that project can be a painful reality check.

-As it turns out, the "photo session" is only a slice of the pie of the entire photo project.
-Typically, there is time invested before the session, and a considerable amount of time spent after a photo session, organizing, editing and getting the project completed.
+As it turns out, the "boudoir session" is only one small part of an entire photo project.
+Typically, there is time invested before the boudoir session, and a considerable amount of time spent after a photo session, organizing, editing, post processing and getting the project completed.
 This "hidden" time spent is all too real work for a photographer, but in most cases goes unnoticed by a client.
 Think of your session as "the tip of the iceberg"-- for what you see on the surface...below the surface lies a much larger mass.

 What is considered "profitable" for one photographer is quite a different thing than another.
 I recall getting an email from a potential client years ago to the effect of "I have a $49 Groupon from photographer so-and-so and I was just curious if you'd match that price...." --Not to mention I couldn't even flip on the lights in my building for that rate, and even if that photographer was providing only digital images--- there is little to no point in taking on a client at a tremendous loss even for just all the time involved and walking away with literally a few cents per hours.
 As a professional, placing little to no value on your time and talents is a sure recipe for failure.